aflah1234/cinebook-/README.md

-# 🎬 LockMySeat - Movie Ticket Booking Platform
+# 🎬 CineBook - Movie Ticket Booking Platform

 ## 🚀 Overview
-Welcome to **LockMySeat**, a cutting-edge full-stack web application that’s revolutionizing movie ticket bookings! 🌟 Designed for seamless user experiences, it features real-time seat selection, secure Razorpay payments, movie reviews, and powerful tools for theater owners to manage shows and track revenue.
+Welcome to **CineBook**, a cutting-edge full-stack web application that’s revolutionizing movie ticket bookings! 🌟 Designed for seamless user experiences, it features real-time seat selection, secure Razorpay payments, movie reviews, and powerful tools for theater owners to manage shows and track revenue.
 Dive into the cinematic world like never before! 🎥

 ---